aliasghar892/bank-customer-churn-prediction/README.md

 test score is around 81%

 **because of the randomness of random forest, result will be different (but close) in each run**

+# update

+with t-sne showed that standard scaler will increase performance , applying that caused 1% performance increse (f1score)